-We intend to continue to make growth-oriented investments and incur other expenditures that will benefit our long-term financial results.
-Our growth-oriented investments are focused on re-engaging in marketing initiatives in support of our GO2bank product and building a modern and scalable core banking and card management platform that reduces our reliance on third-party processors and increases our ability to innovate and preserve margins.
-To support our efforts in building a modern banking platform, we expect our software license and hosting costs, a component of other general and administrative expenses, and salary and wage expenses, a component of compensation and benefits expenses to increase year-over-year for the remainder of 2022.
-In 2023, we expect to continue to incur duplicative costs associated with the implementation of our modern banking platform.
+We intend to continue to make growth-oriented investments and incur other expenditures that we believe will benefit our long-term financial results.
+Our growth-oriented investments are focused on cost-effectively re-engaging in marketing initiatives in support of our GO2bank product and building a modern and scalable core banking and card management platform that reduces our reliance on third-party processors and increases our ability to innovate and preserve margins.
+To support our efforts in building a modern banking platform, we expect our hosting costs and software licenses, a component of other general and administrative expenses, and salary and wage expenses, a component of compensation and benefits expenses to increase year-over-year in 2023.
+We also expect to continue to incur duplicative processing and other costs associated with the implementation of our modern banking platform as we expect to continue to operate redundant platforms until our technology transformation is completed.
 Once the implementation is completed, we expect a portion of our processing expenses to reduce and have a favorable impact to our margins.
-In addition, we expect to invest in and incur additional expenses in connection with our anti-money laundering program, including improvements to our compliance controls, policies and procedures for the remainder of 2022 and throughout 2023.
+In addition, while we expect to continue to invest in and incur additional expenses in connection with our anti-money laundering ("AML") program, including improvements to our compliance controls, policies and procedures throughout 2023, we believe these investments will ultimately help mitigate and reduce our fraud losses over the long term.